vllorens/benchmark_microbiome_transformations/README.md

 Run the script **qmp_vs_acs_dysbiosis.R**.
 In this script we compare the performance of QMP and ACS in detecting taxa associated to a disease condition that is characterized by a decrease in total microbial loads.

-### 5. Test the effect of the number of samples, sequencing depth and taxon prevalence threshold
+### 5. Test the effect of the number of samples and sequencing depth

 Run the following scripts: